Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 - a description and analysis of the affected relevant markets.

-Fees What fees are payable to the authority for filing a notification?
-Under the Control of Concentrations between Undertakings Law, filing fees are fixed at €1,000.
+Filing fees are fixed at €1,000.
 Where a concentration becomes subject to a full investigation (Phase II), the undertakings concerned must pay a €6,000 fee to the Commission for the Protection of Competition.

 - the names of the participants;